 Improving the reliability of cost estimates.
 NRC develops cost estimates when analyzing the costs and benefits of actions such as modifications to nuclear power plants.
-These estimates help inform NRC Commissioners' regulatory decisions.
-By fully implementing our recommendation to complete and issue its updated cost estimating procedures to align with best practices identified in our cost estimating guide, NRC will better ensure that its cost estimates are reliable and provide the Commissioners with adequate information on which to base their decisions.
+These estimates help inform regulatory decisions made by NRC Commissioners.
+Fully implementing our recommendation to complete and issue its updated cost estimating procedures to align with best practices identified in GAO's cost estimating guide will better ensure that NRC's cost estimates are reliable and provide the Commissioners with adequate information on which to base their decisions.